 Drone Operator Services

-Licensed aerial cinematography throughout Mexico, fully compliant with AFAC (Agencia Federal de Aviación Civil) regulations.
+Licensed aerial cinematography across Mexico, fully compliant with AFAC (Agencia Federal de Aviación Civil) rules.

-Drone filming in Mexico is regulated by AFAC (Agencia Federal de Aviación Civil), which sets a maximum altitude of 120m and enforces no-fly zones around airports (9.2km radius), archaeological zones, military installations.
-Required for drones over 250g; commercial operations need AFAC authorization.
-Commercial filming permits typically require 2-4 weeks for commercial permits, making early planning essential for any production requiring aerial cinematography.
+Here is how this works in practice.
+Drone filming in Mexico is regulated by AFAC (Agencia Federal de Aviación Civil).
+This sets a maximum altitude of 120m and enforces no-fly zones around airports (9.2km radius), archaeological zones, military installations.
+Needed for drones over 250g.
+Commercial operations need AFAC sign-off.
+Commercial filming permits mostly need 2-4 weeks for commercial permits, making early planning key for any production needing aerial cinematography.

-Our NeedAFixer network connects you with certified drone operators across Mexico who hold all required AFAC (Agencia Federal de Aviación Civil) credentials and carry appropriate insurance.
-From sweeping establishing shots over Mexico City to dynamic tracking moves across Guadalajara, our operators combine expert piloting with cinematic sensibility—while ensuring full regulatory compliance at every location.
+Here is the short of it.
+Our NeedAFixer network connects you with certified drone operators across Mexico who hold all needed AFAC (Agencia Federal de Aviación Civil) credentials and carry appropriate insurance.
+From sweeping setting up shots over Mexico City to dynamic tracking moves across Guadalajara, our operators combine pro piloting with cinematic sensibility—while making sure full regulatory compliance at each location.

 Aerial Cinematography Expertise